gabidavila/github-move-repositories/README.md

 Use this **at your own risk**.
 By default this package moves **all** public repositories to _destination user_.
 Private repositories aren't affected.

 You can specify repositories to move in the following ways:
-* To move only specific repositories, poopulate the 'INCLUDED_REPOS' array.
+* To move only specific repositories, populate the 'INCLUDED_REPOS' array.
-* To ignore specific repositories, poopulate the 'EXCLUDED_REPOS' array.
+* To ignore specific repositories, populate the 'EXCLUDED_REPOS' array.
 * To move only repositories that are forks, set 'ALL_FORKS' to true
 * To move only repositories forked from specified origins, populate the 'USERS_FORKED_FROM' array